liguying/learn/readme.txt

 So many times I thought I held it in my hands

-but just like grains of sand,
+but just like grains of sand,¡£

 love slipped through my fingers...

        software!
-	       google~